jspecify/jspecify/docs/spec.rst

    ..

-      In practice, we expect that tools will treat annotations in most of the above locations much like they treat annotations in other locations.
+      In practice, we expect that tools will treat types (and their annotations) in *most* of the above locations much like they treat types in other locations.
 Still, this spec does not concern itself with implementation code: We believe that the most important domain for us to focus on is that of APIs.

--  Unrecognized when applied to a class declaration.
+-  Unrecognized location: a class declaration.
    [`#7 <https://github.com/jspecify/jspecify/issues/7>`__]

-      For example, ``public @Nullable class Foo {}`` is unrecognized.
+      For example, the annotation in ``public @Nullable class Foo {}`` is in an unrecognized location.

--  Unrecognized on type usages that are intrinsically non-nullable:
+-  Unrecognized location: any type usage that is intrinsically
+   non-nullable:
    [`#17 <https://github.com/jspecify/jspecify/issues/17>`__]

-   -  When the annotated type usage is of any primitive type.
+   -  A type usage of a primitive type.

-   -  For the outer type that qualifies an inner type.
+   -  The outer type that qualifies an inner type.

-         For example, ``@Nullable Foo.Bar`` is unrecognized because the outer type ``Foo`` is intrinsically non-nullable.
+         For example, the annotation in ``@Nullable Foo.Bar`` is in an unrecognized location because the outer type ``Foo`` is intrinsically non-nullable.

-   -  In any of the following non-nullable type contexts:
+   -  Any of the following type contexts:

       -  supertype in a class declaration
       -  thrown exception type
       -  enum constant declaration
       -  receiver parameter type

+   ..

-   But note that the following rules still apply to any non-root component types of such type usages.
+      But note that the following rules, while they do not apply to intrinsically non-nullable type usages themselves, still apply to any other *component* types of such type usages.

--  Unrecognized on any component of a receiver parameter type.
+-  Unrecognized location: any component of a receiver parameter type.
    [`#157 <https://github.com/jspecify/jspecify/issues/157>`__]

-      This partially overlaps with the rule about non-nullable type contexts above: Both rules cover an annotation on the intrinsically non-nullable top-level type, but this rule extends that to *all* components of the type.
+      This partially overlaps with the rule about non-nullable type contexts above: Both rules cover the intrinsically non-nullable top-level type, but this rule extends that to *all* components of the type.

--  Otherwise, recognized on any
-   `non-root <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.j1ewrpknx869>`__
-   component type, regardless of the root type or surrounding `type context <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.pfoww2aic35t>`__.
+-  Recognized location (except where covered by the above rules): any `non-root <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.j1ewrpknx869>`__ component type, regardless of the root type or surrounding `type context <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.pfoww2aic35t>`__.